warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

 	}
 	```

 	These methods allow new inventory to be added the catalog.
 The first creates a blank item.
-The second uses ```ServicePartitionClient``` to call the Inventry service and pass it a new inventory item.
-If the item is successfully added, the user is redirected to the home page and shown all the items of that type.
+The second uses ```ServicePartitionClient``` to call the inventory service and pass it a new inventory item.
+If the item is successfully added, the user is redirected to the home page and shown all items of that type.

 1. Right-click the "Home" folder in the project's "Views" folder and use the **Add** -> **New Item...** command to add an **MVC View Page** named **AddNewInventoryItem.cshtml**.